| Site Map | Search Warsailors.com | |

 The ship and the company (Skibs-A/S Hilda Knudsen) were transferred to Christian Haaland, Haugesund in Aug.
 1947.
 (This transfer may have had something to do with the fact that Knut Knutsen died in 1946 and Chr.
 Haaland, his son in law, inherited some of Knutsen's companies and ships).
 Abandoned on fire after an explosion in the engine room on Oct.
 9-1954, 280 n. miles off Cape Verde, on a voyage from New York to Casablanca* with general cargo.
 The 4th engineer and a mechanic died.
 Crew and passengers went in the lifeboats and were picked up by the Argentinian Corientes and taken to Lisbon.
 In my "Find Old Shipmates" Forum there's a posting from an Italian crew member who was on board at the time.

 Related external links: See also this chronological Back to Emma Bakke on the "Ships starting with E" page.
 This company later had another Emma Bakke, delivered in Oct.-1962, 6442 gt, later 8198 gt 1971.
 Became Hai Meng in 1981 (Panamanian flag, Norw. mgrs.).
 Sold to Taiwan for breaking up in 1988.
-The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, E-mail from R. W. Jordan, Dictionary of Disasters at Sea during the Age of Steam - including sailing ships and ships of war lost in Action 1824-1962", Charles Hocking, and misc. sources as named on each convoy page - (ref.
+Pictures and more information can be found on this external page.
+The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, E-mail from R. W. Jordan, Dictionary of Disasters at Sea during the Age of Steam - including sailing ships and ships of war lost in Action 1824-1962", Charles Hocking, and misc. - (ref.
 My sources).

 |